ahmedmabood/LIBRARY_MANAGEMENT_SYSTEM/README.md

 # LIBRARY_MANAGEMENT_SYSTEM
-I have made the console based library management system in java application.It has classes
+I have made a simple console-based library management system in java application developed to enhance efficiency and track the library resources.
+It has various tasks such as add user, add books, purchase books, return books and search by id.It has classes
 #### Book:
 It has book attributes.
 #### User: